1. Home

 Involvement: You now have a picture of what kind of organization suits you and which tasks you do well.
 You are committed and like to work for a higher purpose.

-Stability: There is a good chance that as a person over 50 you have a stable home situation, that the hectic pace of a young family is behind you and that you have more self-knowledge than twenty years ago.
-That makes you the stable presence in a young team.
+Stability: There is a good chance that as a person over 50, you have a stable home situation, that the hectic pace of a young family is behind you and that you have more self-knowledge than twenty years ago.
+That makes you a stable presence in a young team.

 Productivity: Plenty of work experience makes it easier for you to perform certain tasks and take on new tasks more easily.
 You have mastered the subject matter, have seen it all, and you know how to solve unforeseen problems.
 That boosts your productivity.